 University of Twente

 VP, Educational Services

 Oztern Technology, Trivandrum, India

-The center has developed and successfully tested four major offerings for organizations: leadership challenge workshop, developing high performance teams, leading innovative organizations, and strategizing workshop.
+The center has developed and successfully tested four offerings for organizations: leadership challenge, developing high performance teams, leading innovative organizations, and strategizing workshop.
 Each of these provides specific, measurable benefits to corporations.
 Depending on your organization’s needs, these can be one day or as long as two full days.
 In certain cases, pre-workshop research time may be needed by the center faculty to better assess your situation, which can be arranged if appropriate.

 Leading Innovative Organizations

 Utilizing UT Dallas’s groundbreaking brain research, LIO establishes thinking patterns for executives which, when applied, help foster creativity and innovation, providing distinct competitive advantage.